brycepj/scrawl/README.md

 `scrawl clean` empties your `notes_dist` directory. `scrawl clean harder` cleans out `notes_src`, `notes_dist`, and `index.json`.
 Basically a clean slate.
 You will be prompted to confirm whether you really want to delete everything in either case.

 ### list [keyword]
 `scrawl list` prints a formatted list of all your notes. `scrawl list [keyword]` returns a formatted list of any notes with metadata or text containing your keyword.
+The current implementation relies on grep, so you can pass any pattern you want to match.

 ### open [note_id]
 Opens a markdown file for editing, using either your default markdown editor or the command line program you specify in `scrawl.json`.

 ### init
 Only run this when you're setting up a new directory of notes.
 Otherwise bad things will happen.

+### build
+Checks for changes to markdown files and updates the PDFs of any of the dirty ones.

+### save
+Shorthand for git add -all && git commit -m ${new Date()} && git push

+### status
+A correlary of git status.
+Gives you an of what you've got in your notes repo, and what's dirty.

 ## config

 - `metadata`: an array of objects specifying the metadata you would like to gather about each note, which will also be displayed the top of each note.